seontechnologies/playwright-utils/docs/auth-session.md

 import { extractToken, extractCookies } from './token/extract'
 import { getEnvironment } from './get-environment'
 import { getUserRole } from './get-user-role'
+import { getBaseUrl } from './get-base-url'

 const myCustomProvider: AuthProvider = {
+  // Get the current base URL to use getBaseUrl,

   // Get the current environment to use getEnvironment,